cleverbug/adyen-api/README.md

-#Java client for Adyen Payment System
+#Java integration for Adyen Payment System API

 [Adyen](http://www.adyen.com)
 > is the leading technology provider powering payments for global commerce in the 21st century.